National Black Police Association (United Kingdom): National Communication Network

 In October 1996, a National Communication Network was formed.
 This network included BME police staff members throughout the UK, and soon after its formation, members of the network resolved that a national association of BME police staff members should be formed, with the motto: "One voice, strength in unity".

 In early 1998, four representatives of the National Communication Network met with Home Secretary Jack Straw.
-Three representatives from the Metropolitan Police BPA, The chairman, Paul Wilson, Executive members Leroy Logan MBE and Bevan Powell MBE were accompanied by Ravi Chand QPM Chairman of the Bedfordshire Police BPA.
+Three representatives from the Metropolitan Police BPA, The chairman, Paul Wilson, Executive members Leroy Logan and Bevan Powell were accompanied by Ravi Chand Chairman of the Bedfordshire Police BPA.
 It was at this meeting that the Home Secretary volunteered to speak at the Met BPA Annual General Meeting, an offer which was accepted by the chairman, Paul Wilson.
 From this initial meeting and other meetings between the Home Office and representatives of the National Communications Network, in November 1998, the first interim executive committee of the National Black Police Association was elected to launch the NBPA.
 The executive committee had 14 executive members from 12 Constabularies.

 In October 2009 Charles Crichlow, a Greater Manchester Police Officer, was elected President of the NBPA.

 In October 2013 a new Cabinet was elected.
 Franstine Jones, a Suffolk member of police staff was elected as the NBPA's first female President, with Nick Glynn (Leicestershire) being elected as Vice-President and Janet Hills as Chair.